cloudmesh/cloudmesh-openapi/paper/_index.md

 machines, setup a git branch of the source project on which we will collaborate, contributed to the paper’s background section, and started looking for example AI analytics, like those provided at SciKitLearn’s website.
+We obtained cloud service accounts from AWS, Azure, GCP, and Chameleon Cloud, and verified Cloudmesh documentation while applying for the cloud accounts.
+We registered our accounts with the Cloudmesh shell and executed VM operations using Cloudmesh.

-Moving forward, we will obtain cloud service accounts from AWS, Azure, GCP, and Chameleon Cloud.
-We will verify Cloudmesh documentation while applying for cloud accounts.
-We will develop benchmark tests in the form of pytests that replicate the AI analytic examples.
+Moving forward, we will develop benchmark tests in the form of pytests that replicate the AI analytic examples.
 We will each use Cloudmesh to deploy these tests as an Openapi based REST service and benchmark their performance on various cloud providers.
 Our